ababoum/ft_transcendence/README.md

 TO KNOW ABOUT THE PROJECT
 - The Http Status 210 means that the avatar is not found and should be replaced with a default one

+HOW TO LAUNCH ON THE CLOUD
+- prepare backend.env (DATABASE_URL + correct API KEY)
+- update domain.js with the right urls
+- update backend Dockerfile to launch the right CMD (with or without db reset)